SynteLang/SynteLang/README.md

 	out dac

 If the bass level fluctuates a lot at different frequencies and at different listing positions you should consider some using some bass trapping.
 This is beacause sound reflections between the walls will interfere and cancel out.

+## Editing running listings
+All currently running listings can be found in the `.temp/` folder in the root directory (main project folder).
+The name of the file will be the index (an non-negative integer) with the file extension .syt, eg. 0.syt , this file can be opened in any text editor.
+Once you have saved your edits the listing can be updated by typing `rld n` where n is the index of the listing.

+## Exported signals
+Up to 12 signals may be exported for input to other listings.
+Indicate this by capitalising the initial letter, eg. `out Env1`.
+This can then be used like any other signal, in the same manner as `tempo`, `pitch` and `grid`.
+These exported signals are daisy-chained in the same manner, so will propagate between listings in ascending order.
+This means that the signal will correspond to the preceeding `out`.

 ---